Graffioh/chatlingo/README.md

 # chatlingo

-Client-Server chat app implemented with sockets and a TCP connection
+Client-Server chat app implemented with sockets and a TCP connection.

 Enter in a room, and chat with others, but there is a catch, based on the room your messages will be translated!